 How we’ll earn a living 150 years from now

-By Sunil Johal University of Toronto
+July 4, 2017 by Sunil Johal University of Toronto

 Jul.
 4, 2017 – Canadians have seen the world of work rapidly reshape itself around them in the past 30 years.
 Globalization, technological change, declining unionization rates and new business strategies are among the forces that have combined to create a labour market characterized by stagnant wages and eroding job quality.

 Will technological advances in areas like Artificial Intelligence and robotics exacerbate these conditions or provide pathways to more equitable distribution of profits throughout the economy in the decades to come?
 How will unions rethink their role in a de-industrialized economy with gig workers spread across the globe?
 How can workers ensure they’re getting a fair share of the economic pie?